 World Geography is the study of the world's peoples, places, and environments, with a focus on world regions.
-Particular emphasis is placed on students' understanding and applying geographic concepts and skills to their daily lives.
+Emphasis is placed on students' understanding and applying geographic concepts and skills to their daily lives.

-WORLD GEOGRAPHY LIMITED ENGLISH SHELTERED
+WORLD GEOGRAPHY SHELTERED INSTRUCTION

 World Geography is the study of the world's peoples, places, and environments, with a focus on world regions.
-Particular emphasis is placed on students' understanding and applying geographic concepts and skills to their daily lives.
+Emphasis is placed on students' understanding and applying geographic concepts and skills to their daily lives.
 ESL instructional techniques are used to help students master the essential concepts of the course.
+This course will cover the essential elements of World Geography with an emphasis on a variety of methods and strategies focusing on the acceleration of language acquisition and content.